bighog300/vtiger-docker/README.md

 ./build.sh --no-push
 ```

-This builds and tags `ghcr.io/bighog300/vtigercrm:8.3.0` locally.
+This builds and tags `vtigercrm-local:8.3.0` locally by default when `--no-push` is used.
 To use a different local image name:

 ```bash